 Industry appears to be receptive to the demand for simple choices.
-Recently, three of the major browsers offered by Mozilla, Microsoft, and Apple, announced the development of new choice mechanisms for online behavioral advertising that seek to provide increased transparency, greater consumer control and improved ease of use.
-More recently, Mozilla introduced a version of its browser that enables Do Not Track for mobile web browsing.
-In addition, an industry coalition of media and marketing associations, the Digital Advertising Alliance, has continued to make progress on implementation of its improved disclosure and consumer choice mechanism offered through a behavioral advertising icon.
+Within the last six months, three of the major browsers offered by Mozilla, Microsoft, and Apple, announced the development of new choice mechanisms for online behavioral advertising that seek to provide increased transparency, greater consumer control and improved ease of use.
+Recently, Mozilla introduced a version of its browser that enables Do Not Track for mobile web browsing.
+In addition, an industry coalition of media and marketing associations, the Digital Advertising

-&lt;sup>28 As noted in prior Commission testimony, such a mechanism should be different from the Do Not Call program in that it should not require the creation of a "Registry" of unique identifiers, which could itself cause privacy concerns.
-See Do Not Track Testimony, supra note 27.
+&lt;sup>33 As noted in prior Commission testimony, such a mechanism should be different from the Do Not Call program in that it should not require the creation of a "Registry" of unique identifiers, which could itself cause privacy concerns.
+See Do Not Track Testimony, supra note 32.

-&lt;sup>29 For example, use of a Do Not Track browser header would enable consumer customization.
+For example, use of a Do Not Track browser header would enable consumer customization.
 The browser could send the header to some sites and not others.
 Moreover, a particular site could ignore the header to the extent the user has consented to tracking on that site.